mdn/content/files/en-us/web/api/view_transitions_api/index.md

 ## Interfaces

 - {{domxref("NavigationActivation")}}
-  - : Represents a cross-document navigation; contains the navigation type and current and destination document history entries.
+  - : Represents a recent cross-document navigation.
+It contains the navigation type and current and destination document history entries.
 - {{domxref("PageRevealEvent")}}
   - : The event object for the {{domxref("Window.pagereveal_event", "pagereveal")}} event.
 During a cross-document navigation, it allows you to manipulate the related view transition (providing access to the relevant {{domxref("ViewTransition")}} object) from the document being navigated _to_, if a view transition was triggered by the navigation.
 - {{domxref("PageSwapEvent")}}